ieshaw/Lightsail_Utils/README.md

 ## Jupyter Notebook

-1.Ssh into lightsail instance using light sail privatekey
+1. Ssh into lightsail instance using light sail privatekey

-2.`$ jupyter notebook --no-browser --port=8888 `
+2. `$ jupyter notebook --no-browser --port=8888 `

-3.Open a new terminal
+3. Open a new terminal

 4. `ssh -i thisIsmyKey.pem -L 8000:localhost:8888 ec2-user@public_ip_here`

-5.If you get a “ WARNING: UNPROTECTED PRIVATE KEY FILE!”
+5. If you get a “ WARNING: UNPROTECTED PRIVATE KEY FILE!”
 Then run this command `chmod 400 path_to_private_key.pem`

-6.Go to localhost:8000 in browser
+6. Go to localhost:8000 in browser

-7.You’ll be at a jupyter notebook page requesting a token/login
+7. You’ll be at a jupyter notebook page requesting a token/login

-8.In your ssh window that’s now on your lights tail instance
+8. In your ssh window that’s now on your lights tail instance

-9.type `$ jupyter notebook list `
+9. type `$ jupyter notebook list `

-10.Copy the part behind `token=`
+10. Copy the part behind `token=`

-11.Paste that token into the jupyter notebook login page
+11. Paste that token into the jupyter notebook login page

-12.Make a password and save it to your password manager
+12. Make a password and save it to your password manager